Build a Community Structure

 Developing Your Community Organisation

-This is a set of resources that shows you how to set up a voluntary or a community organization.
-It covers important issues like: identifying community needs, how to form a dedicated team, advice on deciding on a suitable structure for the organization.
+This shows you how to set up a voluntary or a community group.
+It covers important things like: finding out what the community needs, and how to make a good team.
+It gives great advice about how you can decide on a suitable set of rules and practices for the group.

 Managing projects and working with committees